Elliot Rodger

 On May 23, 2014, Rodger murdered six people and injured fourteen others using knives, semi-automatic pistols, and his car as a weapon in Isla Vista near the University of California, Santa Barbara (UCSB).
-Rodger first killed his two roommates and their friend in the apartment they shared, ambushing and stabbing them one at a time as they arrived.
+Rodger first killed his two roommates and their friend in the apartment they shared, ambushing and stabbing them one at a time as they arrived at different times.
 Hours later, he drove to the Alpha Phi sorority house, where he intended to murder its occupants but was unable to enter the premises.
 Rodger instead shot at three women from the Delta Delta Delta sorority who were walking near the Alpha Phi sorority house, killing two of them while critically injuring the third.
 He later drove by a nearby delicatessen, shooting and killing a man inside.
-Afterward, Rodger drove around Isla Vista, indiscriminately shooting and ramming into pedestrians with his vehicle.
+Afterward, Rodger drove around Isla Vista, indiscriminately shooting and ramming pedestrians with his vehicle.
 He exchanged gunfire with sheriff's deputies twice, getting shot in his hip.
 Shortly after, he crashed his vehicle into a parked car.
 As police examined the vehicle, they found Rodger dead from a self-inflicted gunshot wound to his head.

+Before starting the attacks, Rodger uploaded a video to YouTube, announcing his intention to "punish" women—as well as the men to whom they were attracted—for their lack of interest in him.
+He also e-mailed a 137-page manifesto—in which he described his major life events, personal struggles, and frustrations at having remained a lifelong virgin—to several of his family members, acquaintances, and therapists.
 In the years following his death, Rodger's attacks became a topic in conversations about mental health, online radicalization, and misogyny.
-He is cited as an early figure of the incel and manosphere subculture, being referred to as a "hero" and "saint" in internet forums.
+He is cited as an early figure of the incel and manosphere subculture, being referred to as a "saint" in internet forums.
 Rodger's attacks have often been praised by incels around the world.
-He has both influenced and been referenced by perpetrators of other mass killings, with some referring to their actions as "going E.R.", including those who perpetrated the 2015 Umpqua Community College shooting and the 2018 Toronto van attack.
-Rodger's killings have sparked social media campaigns like #NotAllMen and #YesAllWomen and have contributed to ongoing debates about toxic masculinity, gender-based violence, and the influence of internet forums in radicalizing young men who intend to commit copy-cat crimes.
+He has both influenced and been referenced by perpetrators of other copycat killings, with some referring to their actions as "going E.R."
+Rodger’s killings have sparked social media campaigns such as #NotAllMen and #YesAllWomen and have contributed to ongoing debates about toxic masculinity, gender-based violence, and the influence of internet forums in radicalizing young men who intend to commit copycat crimes.